rzzzwilson/PythonEtudes/From_CLI_to_GUI/From_CLI_to_GUI.13.rst

 What next?
 ----------

 Our "add two numbers" program isn't complete.
 What program ever is?
+Here are a few suggestions for improvement.

 We can't input a negative integer.
 That wouldn't be hard to add - we just need to make the `check_valid()` function handle an optional leading "-" sign.